 Successful applicants are then required to sign a copy of their Offer of Place Letter (containing the Written Agreement and Refund Policy) and confirm the offer with the initial fee payment as detailed in the offer.

-Copies of High School transcripts are required for citing as evidence of the appropriate Year 12 level achievement or other equivalent qualifications.
+Certified copies of High School transcripts are required for citing as evidence of the appropriate Year 12 level achievement or other equivalent qualifications.
 Copies of the transcripts are kept by the College for its records.
 Statutory certified copies of the transcripts are acceptable and such copies will be kept by the College for its records.